« Page Back

-Mr. Coleman, a founding director of the Firm, chairs the Insolvency, Bankruptcy & Creditor Rights Section, which focuses on corporate and business reorganization and debt restructuring work, as opposed to consumer matters.
-He has substantial experience representing unsecured creditors committees, debtors, equity holders, suppliers, trade associations, financial institutions, real estate companies, trustees and examiners in a wide array of pre-bankruptcy workouts and restructurings, reorganization proceedings, assignments for the benefit of creditors, adversary proceedings, foreclosures and virtually all aspects of bankruptcy and insolvency issues and related litigation.
-Mr. Coleman has represented 36 Creditor Committees in 15 states, confirmed in excess of 12 plans of reorganization representing both private and public debtors, and served as counsel for many lenders and other secured creditors in Chapter 11 and other insolvency-related matters.
+Mr. Coleman, a founding director of the Firm, chairs the Insolvency, Bankruptcy & Creditor Rights Section, which focuses on corporate and business reorganization and debt restructuring work throughout the nation.
+He has substantial experience representing unsecured creditors committees, lenders, debtors, equity holders, suppliers, trade associations, financial institutions, real estate companies, trustees and examiners in a wide array of pre-bankruptcy workouts and restructurings, reorganization proceedings, assignments for the benefit of creditors, adversary proceedings, foreclosures and virtually all aspects of bankruptcy and insolvency issues and related litigation.
+Mr. Coleman has represented 38 Creditor Committees in 16 states, confirmed in excess of 12 plans of reorganization representing both private and public debtors, and served as counsel for many lenders and other secured creditors in Chapter 11 and other insolvency-related matters.

 - Committee in Delaware bankruptcy case concerning U.S. operations of a Japanese company, confirmed committee-directed plan.

 - Four and one-half day successful trial in the Texas Rangers bankruptcy case.

 - Committee in Connecticut retail bankruptcy case resulting in committee-proposed plan and reduction of over 40 percent of claims through the committee's recharacterization of debt as equity actions against insiders.

 - Highest bidder and purchaser of approximately 100 oil and gas leases and related properties out of bankruptcy.